piasooriy/pias-allotment/README.md

 This repository containt a collection of newsletters and a list of supplies for gardening.

 ## MVP
 The MVP is to render a list of blogposts/newsletters.
+It should be responsive and accessible.

 ## Deployment
 The project is deployed using [Netlify] (https://scintillating-starburst-c310ef.netlify.app) and the source code can can be found on [Github] (https://github.com/piasooriy/pias-allotment).
 Computer modelling can be found on [DBdiagram](https://dbdiagram.io/d/643fc19e6b31947051d92ba4)